port-labs/port-docs/docs/welcome/quickstart.md

 In our case, the specific entity page for a Microservice, will also show us all of the Packages that it uses, because that is the relation we mapped.
 :::

-feel free to continue exploring the specific entity page and also the Packages and Microservices pages, notice the `Filter`, `Hide`, `Sort` and `Group By` controls you can find at the top right of Port's table widgets.
+Feel free to continue exploring the specific entity page and also the Packages and Microservices pages, notice the `Filter`, `Hide`, `Sort` and `Group By` controls you can find at the top right of Port's table widgets.

 ## What now?